nautobot/nautobot/nautobot/docs/models/extras/status.md

 ### Model

-- The model must inherit from `nautobot.extras.models.statuses.StatusModel`
+- The model must use a `nautobot.extras.models.statuses.StatusField`
 - Decorate the model class with `@extras_features('statuses')` (`from nautobot.extras.utils import extras_features`)

 ### Forms